MastarCheeze/study-notes/physics/universe.md

     -   Creation of matter
 -   Galaxies moving apart
 -   Cosmic microwave background radiation (CMBR)
+    -   Microwave radiation at all points in space
-    -   Remnants of radiation from Big Bang
+    -   Produced shortly after Big Bang
+    -   Radiation expanded into microwave region
+    -   Evidence that universe is expanding

 ## Redshift